MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/query/rrf.md

 [!INCLUDE[NoSQL](../../includes/appliesto-nosql.md)]

-This system function is used to combine the order of two or more scored ordering provided by other functions.
+This system function is used to combine two or more scores provided by other functions.

 ## Syntax